GokhanCey/pixel-africa/README.md

 **One Pixel, One Life.**
-PixelAfrica turns every donated blood unit into a digital record secured on Hedera Hashgraph.
+PixelAfrica turns every donated blood unit into a verifiable digital record secured on Hedera Hashgraph, demonstrated through a hackathon prototype focused on blood logistics traceability.
 It helps hospitals, couriers, and donors track each blood bag from collection to transfusion with full traceability.

 ---